neoelemento/the-purpose/_posts/2016-10-27-hesitation.md

 He takes the phone from her and looks intently as Tony and Stella join them at the table with toasts and sandwiches.

 “I have never seen you concentrate on something so much since Manju’s birthday party.”
 Said Tony with a chuckle as he peeked to take a look at Sheetal’s phone.
 “Show me what you looking at.”
-They foursome share a laughs
+They foursome share a laugh

 “Can you really blame me?
 She had the most delicious birthday cake ever!”
 Said Shiva frowning at Tony.
 He focuses back on the phone.
 “See, it will take us fourteen hours to get from here to Ladakh.
 If we start early tomorrow, it will be very late when we get there.”